yl8976/utb-reviewer/README.md

 # UTB Reviewer Bot

-Twitter bot that reviews Under the Button articles.
+A simple Twitter bot that "reviews" Under the Button articles.
 The bot's handle is [@UTBReviewer](https://twitter.com/UTBReviewer).

 ## How It Works